Kvens

-Kvens (kvääni; kveeni; kvener; kväner; kveanat) are a Balto-Finnic ethnic minority in Norway.
-They are descended from Finnish peasants and fishermen who emigrated from the northern parts of Finland and Sweden to Northern Norway in the 18th and 19th centuries.
+Kvens (kvääni; kveeni; kvener; kväner; kveanat) are a Balto-Finnic ethnic group in Northern Norway.
 In 1996, Kvens were granted minority status in Norway, and in 2005 the Kven language was recognized as a minority language in Norway.

+The term Kven is sometimes used more broadly to include the Tornedalians, a closely related Balto-Finnic minority group in northern Sweden.

 Name

-The origin of the term Kven is disputed.
-There is no evidence that modern Kvens are descendants of the Kvens mentioned in a few ancient Norwegian and Icelandic sources.
-As a result of Norway signing the Framework Convention for the Protection of National Minorities in 1999, the term Kven became for the first time an official name, the name of Finnish descendants with a long history in Norway who view themselves as a member of that particular ethnic minority group of Finnish descent.
+The ethnonym Cwenas is mentioned in the Old English Orosius from the 9th century, and the Old Norse forms kvenir and kvænir occur in some Icelandic sagas, such as the Orkneyinga saga and Egil's Saga.
+From the 16th century onward, a small number of Kvens appear in tax records from northern Norway under the names Quæn or Qvæn.
+The number of Kvens increased with migration from northern parts of Sweden and Finland between the 17th and 19th centuries.

-There is a theory among some academic groups that due to the discrimination and suppression by the Norwegian authorities the term Kven became derogatory in the late 19th century.
-Therefore, many Kvens preferred to be called 'kainulaiset'.
-But with the revitalization of the Kven culture in the 1970s, Kvens themselves started using the term.
+Due to the Norwegianization policy that began in the late 19th century, the term Kven became to perceived as derogatory and the stigma led many to deny or conceal their identity as Kven.
+With the revitalization of the Kven culture in the 1970s, the term was readopted.
 However, even in the 1990s there was a debate whether the Norwegian terms finne, finsk, or finskætted (respectively a Finnish person, Finnish, and of Finnish origin) should be used instead.
-However, today the term Kven is accepted and used, for example, in the name of the Kven organization in Norway (Norske Kveners Forbund).
+Today, the term Kven is used as an official designation, and also within the group itself.
+However, there are people with Kven heritage who prefer to be called Norwegian Finns or use the name kainulaiset instead.

 Demographics

-The Kvens were registered as a separate group in the Norwegian censuses in the period 1845 to 1930.
-From the 18th century the Kvens started to comprise a significant part of the population in Northern Norway.
-In 1845 13.3% of the population in Finnmark, and 3.2% in Troms, considered themselves as Kvens.
-In 1854 the numbers increased to respectively, 19.9% and 7.0%.
-The peak was in 1875, with respectively 24.2% and 7.7%.
-The ratios were reduced to respectively 20.2% and 3.7%, in 1890, and 13.8% and 2.0% in 1900 (all numbers from).
-In the 1930 census there were 8,215 registered Kvens in Troms and Finnmark.
-In 1950, 1,439 people reported that they used the Finnish language in Troms (58 people) and Finnmark (1,381 people).

 In 2001, the number of Kvens was estimated to be about 10,000 to 15,000 in a parliamentary inquiry on national minorities in Norway.
 However, estimating the number of Kvens is difficult since there is no official definition of a Kven.
-Therefore, other studies have estimated the number of Kvens to be about 50,000–60,000, based on the criteria that at least one grandparent spoke Kven.
-But many of these may consider themselves to be Norwegian or Sami or a combination.
+Kven organizations have estimated the number to be 30,000–50,000.
+Some studies have estimated the number of Kvens to be about 50,000–60,000, based on the criteria that at least one grandparent spoke Kven.
+Many Kvens identify as Norwegian, Sami, or a combination of both, in addition to their Kven identity.

+Depending on the criteria used, the number of people who speak Kven today is between 2,000 and 8,000.

 History

+Early mentions

+Historical mentions of Kvens appear in Norse and Anglo-Saxon literature from the 9th to 13th centuries.
+Texts like Egil's Saga describe the Kvens as a people residing east of the Norwegians, sometimes acting as allies and other times as adversaries.
+These early sources generally place Kvenland somewhere east of the Scandinavian mountains, possibly along the northern coast of the Bothnian Bay.
+However, these references are not evidence of permanent settlement in present-day Norway.